igorkll/syslbuild/README.md

 * exporting the resulting kernel config when building the kernel
 * the ability to specify changes for kernel config parameters directly in the builditem of the kernel build

+## singleboards whose assembly is guaranteed to work
+* orange pi zero 3

 ## project example
 ```json
 {